mkirchler/transferGWAS/pretraining/README.md

 model.load_state_dict(torch.load(PATH_TO_YOUR_MODEL, map_location='cpu'))
 ```

-To extract the features for GWA analysis, use the `export_embeddings` code.
+To extract the features for GWA analysis, use the `feature_condensation` code.